Kyrremann/LuaPill/README.md

 * Use WASD to move around the map

 ## TODO
-* Add sidebar that show the current tile and what is before and after
 * Load map frome file
 * Save map to file
 * Different elevation